 In addition to his clinical practice, Heinrich taught and evaluated the clinical skills of Yale University physician assistant students.
 He also served as co-director of the Yale University Division of the Norwalk Hospital/Yale University School of Medicine PA Surgical Residency Program.
 Over time, he advanced his education by obtaining a master’s degree from Southern Connecticut State University and a doctoral degree from Nova University in adult education.
 In 1998, he became the Program Director of the George Washington University Physician Assistant Program, in the Department of Health Sciences, Washington, DC.
 He remained in this position as a Full Professor until 2007 when he returned home to Guilford, Connecticut.

-Currently, Heinrich is working as a Clinical Coordinator for students doing clinical rotations in Connecticut from the Lincoln Memorial University Physician Assistant Program based in Harrogate, TN.
-He is volunteering as the Chairman of the Faulkner’s Light Brigade, a local organization focused on preserving a fully operational lighthouse commissioned by Thomas Jefferson in 1802 and located on Faulkner Island, three and a half miles off from the coast of Guilford, CT in the Long Island Sound.
+Heinrich also worked as a Clinical Coordinator for students doing clinical rotations in Connecticut from the Lincoln Memorial University Physician Assistant Program based in Harrogate, TN.
+He volunteered as the Chairman of the Faulkner’s Light Brigade, a local organization focused on preserving a fully operational lighthouse commissioned by Thomas Jefferson in 1802 and located on Faulkner Island, three and a half miles off from the coast of Guilford, CT in the Long Island Sound.

 Heinrich has been recognized for his clinical, academic and volunteer achievements.
 He was the recipient of the Jack W. Cole Student Society Award from the Yale University PA Program (1976), the Clinical Instructor of the Year Award from the Yale PA students (1978), the Distinguished Service Award from the American Academy of Physician Assistants (1985), President’s Award from the Connecticut Academy of Physician Assistants (1986), Medical Writing Award from the American Academy of Physician Assistants (1986), President’s Continuing Education Award from the American Burn Association (1986), the Distinguished Alumnus Award from the Duke University PA Program (1992), the Distinguished Service Award from the Connecticut Burn Care Foundation (1992), the Curtis P. Artz Distinguished Service Award from the American Burn Association (1993), the Distinguished Service Award from the Association of Post-Graduate Physician Assistant Programs (1993), the First Founder’s Award from the Connecticut Academy of Physician Assistants (1994), the Medical Writing Award from the Surgical Physician Assistant Journal (1996), the Civilian PA of the Year Award from the AAPA Veterans Caucus (1996), Distinguished Service Award from the Connecticut Academy of Physician Assistants (1998), the Connecticut PA Foundation established the J. Jeffrey Heinrich Scholarship to be awarded annually to a CT PA student (1998), inducted into the Alpha Eta Honor Society at the George Washington University (1998), the President’s Leadership Award from the American Academy of Physician Assistants (2000), Distinguished Service Award from the Norwalk/Yale PA Surgical Residency Program (2001), inducted into the PA Hall of Fame at the Duke University PA Program (2002) and the National Outstanding PA of the Year from the American Academy of Physician Assistants (2007).

 Acknowledgments: This Biographical Sketch was prepared by Reginald Carter, PhD, PA and edited by J. Jeffrey Heinrich and submitted to the Society on May 14, 2012.
+The biography was updated May 2020.
 The banner photograph is courtesy of the PA History Society.
 Mr. Heinrich is lecturing at the 1990 AAPA conference.
 The second photograph was taken at an AAPA annual conference when Dr. Heinrich was a student and is part of the PA History Society Archives.
 The third photograph was donated to the Society by Dr. Heinrich.